tuxnam/GuillaumeBen-Security-Notebook/defender-containers.md

 ![image](https://user-images.githubusercontent.com/18376283/151572088-8d7b0994-0788-4219-b169-875d32223540.png)

 Since we enabled Defender, and one of the features is vulnerability scanning of container images pushed, pulled and recently pulled in your registry, let's have a look at the results.
 For this, we can navigate to the Defender for Cloud portal, *Workload Protection* tab.
-At the same time, we confirm that our Kubernetes cluster inside the subscription is covered.
+At the same time, we can confirm that our Kubernetes clusters inside the target subscription are covered.

 ![image](https://user-images.githubusercontent.com/18376283/151572496-050f3956-bd78-40f5-874b-f9d36142e772.png)